 There are several kinds of sweet potatoes—this incredibly versatile root comes in various types, ranging in colors, textures, and flavors.
-But I believe the Jewel is my least favorite kind — I find that even with its coppered skin and vibrant orange flesh, it lacks flavor.
+But I believe the Jewel is my least favorite kind, despite its coppered skin and vibrant orange flesh; it lacks flavor.
+But sometimes, we must find ways to use fruits, roots, or vegetables to create something tasty and nourishing.
+And that is what I have done here.
+I found a sweet potato recipe to recreate and fell in love.
+So today, I present a Sweet potato casserole with marshmallows.

-Although this isn’t my favorite kind of sweet potato, it’s the go-to for traditional baking and casseroles.
+Although this is not my favorite sweet potato, it is the go-to for traditional baking and casseroles.
 It is also very moist and tender when cooked.

-I’ve never been a fan of candied yams.
-I wanted to like it, but almost every time I’ve had it — it was excessively sweet.
-For the love of my family, who loves candied yams, I figured out how to pair Jewel sweet potatoes with the right ingredients to create something I now look forward to, my Sweet Potato Casserole with Marshmallows.
+I have never been a fan of candied yams or any dish with marshmallows.
+But I wanted to like it, but almost every time I have had candied yams—it was excessively sweet.
+So for the love of my family, who loves candied yams, I figured out how to pair Jewel sweet potatoes with the right ingredients to create something I now look forward to, my Sweet Potato Casserole with Marshmallows.

 Of course, I turned to my favorite food blog, Dinner at the Zoo, to find a companion sweet potato dish to complement my loaded Cheesy Smash Potato Casserole.
 Sara created a fabulous sweet potato Casserole with Marshmallows that I experimented with and adjusted to my liking.